AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *not on pypi*

-The upstream for this package doesn't exist on PyPI, so whether or not these stubs are up to date or not is unknown.
+The runtime package that these stubs are for doesn't exist on PyPI, so whether or not these stubs are up to date or not is unknown.

 ### Upload status: *uploaded*